nebojsabozanic/PhaseReset/README.md

 # Phase Reset for Tinnitus Sound Therapy

 ## Compatibility
-The code is tested under Windows 10 with Python 3.6.
+The code is tested under Windows 10 with Python 3.6 and 3.7.

 ## News
 | Date     | Update |